ahamlinman/hypcast-v1/README.md

-**This version of Hypcast is not maintained.** It has been obsoleted by version 2 of Hypcast, which is developed in the `main` branch.
+**This version of Hypcast is not maintained.** It has been obsoleted by version 2 of Hypcast, which is developed at https://github.com/ahamlinman/hypcast.

 The original README follows.